 The FT Jaguar (bottom right) shown at Geneva that March alongside the Miura provided a marked contrast, evolving the house language Giugiaro channeled into his seminal Mazda Luce, but lacking its grace.

-His BMW study, however, was graceful and balanced.
+His BMW study, however, was both graceful and balanced.
 Gandini retained the forward prow for the face, but more significantly lost the rippled siding of the Neue Klasse, using a simple crease and crisper edging to define a softer overall form instead.

 Once they had delivered the mockup in 1966, Bertone’s involvement ceased.
-They were not publicly associated with the E3 upon its launch in 1968, but in July of that year the carrozzeria was put on retainer by BMW, perhaps as further recompense for work that made it to market.
+They were not publicly associated with the E3 upon its launch in 1968, but in July of that year was put on retainer by BMW, perhaps as further recompense for work that made it to market.

 Instead, it appears that Giovanni Michelotti was the primary hand.
 The large concept above is credited as ‘1961, 1500’ but it is clearly a later rendering.

-The large concept uses a softer overall form with the sides swelling out.
+The large rendering uses a softer overall form with the sides swelling out.
 Michelotti has curled the upper edge down to the raised upper body side, which is complemented with a raised lower bodyside.
 Gone is the hard lip, and the side relief treatment feels more organic than corrugated.

 At the Frankfurt Motor Show that September, Eberhard von Kuenheim was announced as the new chairman of BMW.
 The 41 year-old was a protege of the Quandts, the auto manufacturer’s majority shareholders, and had just turned around another of their businesses, IWK.

 As Chief Body Engineer, Wilhelm Hofmeister took the role of styling head for himself amongst his broader range of responsibilities, instructing Bertram and Rennen as well as outside contractors directly.
+It was a privilege he had enjoyed for 15 years, with ongoing success.

-E12 was eye-to-eye with the Mercedes-Benz W114/115.
+It was eye-to-eye with the Mercedes-Benz W114/115.

 Deft use of curl was the key motif here.
 On the raised upper bodyside it thickens out the feel of the metal.
 Around the face of the car the aperture lip adds a deeper sculptural sophistication to the metal, against the clean black grille bereft of silver trim and bezels.